mariadb-corporation/MaxScale/Documentation/Getting-Started/MariaDB-MaxScale-Installation-Guide.md

 ![image alt text](images/getting_started.png)

-If you want to install only MaxScale, futher down you will find the product specific download pages.
+If you want to install only MaxScale, further down you will find the product specific download pages.
 Click on the MariaDB MaxScale link and follow the distribution specific instructions.

 ![image alt text](images/getting_started2.png)